Who’s Drinking All the Modelo?

 And who’s drinking it?

-In cities like Los Angeles, Dallas, and Chicago, Modelo Especial isn’t just a beer — it’s the beer.
-Modelo’s also gaining ground in northern regions like Minnesota and upstate New York — markets far from its Latino base — thanks to its national-scale distribution and cross-demographic appeal.
+Modelo has also gained ground in northern regions like Minnesota and upstate New York, markets far from its original Latino base, thanks to national-scale distribution and cross-demographic appeal.

-And that saturation didn’t happen by accident.
+And that saturation did not happen by accident.

 Inside Modelo’s Explosive Growth Strategy